Degree Requirements | PhD in Vision Science

 - A minimum of 60 credit hours of approved coursework beyond the MS degree requirement

-- A master’s thesis or equivalent, peer-reviewed research paper1, 2
+- A master’s thesis, peer-reviewed research paper, or equivalent1, 2

 1 While an MS degree is not required in order to earn a PhD degree, PhD students are required to meet all course requirements for the MS degree, including all coursework and an MS-level thesis or a peer-reviewed research paper.